AndrewTardif/Grab-List-of-Companies/README.md

 # Grab-List-of-Companies
-Steps I took to grab and filter a large list of companies for potentially cold calling
+Steps I took to grab and filter a large list of companies for potentially cold calling.

+Step 1: Google list of companies in your area